Experimental evolution: For teaching

 Because of their rapid generation times microbes offer an opportunity to study microevolution in the classroom.
 A number of exercises involving bacteria and yeast teach concepts ranging from the evolution of resistance to the evolution of multicellularity.
 With the advent of next-generation sequencing technology it has become possible for students to conduct an evolutionary experiment, sequence the evolved genomes, and to analyze and interpret the results.

+For industrial use

+Laboratory synthetic evolution, not necessarily directed, is also used to develop new phenotypes in organisms used for biomanufacturing.
+Natural mutations can be complemented with methods that directly generate phenotypic diversity.
+With yeast, the generation of new phenotypes can be accelerated by manipulation at the transcription level: by stochastically introducing artificial transcription factors, globally altering the transcription machinery, CRISPR interference and activation.
+Also with yeast, transposons, loxP sequences, and highly error-prone orthogonal DNAP-DNA plasmid pairs can be used to accelerate the generation of mutations.